By MICK ROBERTS ©

 Sydney, Sat: Vice squad, in raids on the South Coast last night, arrested 5 men and seized 17 poker machines.
 Raids were on 4 billiard clubs.
 Led by Insp.
 Crothers, 4 parties of detectives left the CIB early last night and went to Coledale, Thirroul, Austinmer and Bulli.
 Five men were charged with being keepers of common gaming houses.
 All were released on £20 bail to appear at Bulli Court next Friday.

-Illawarra Daily Mercury reported on May 2 1953 that William Morris, of Main Road, Bulli, was charged with keeping a “common gaming house” and was sentenced to six months in jail.
+The Illawarra Daily Mercury reported on May 2 1953 that William Morris, of Main Road, Bulli, was charged with keeping a “common gaming house” at the Bulli Sports Club and was sentenced to six months in jail.
 A poker machine was ordered to be destroyed.

 The demise of the billiard saloon and their sports clubs came with continued police enforcement and the government taking control of illegal betting in the mid 1960s.

 The introduction of the government controlled Totalisator Agency Board (TAB) sounded the death knell for the colourful institutions.
 Betting became legal in registered agencies with the introduction of suburban TAB agencies.